The Decent Films Guide rates films for overall recommendability on a scale from A (highly recommended) to F (unacceptable).

 Thus, films with an overall-recommendability rating in the A range

 C range films I would neither especially recommend nor discourage most people from seeing.
 Special fans of the genre, or perhaps the star, of a given C movie may perhaps want to see it but they should keep their expectations in check.

 Films in the D range I would recommend avoiding, either because of a significant lack of artistic or entertainment value or because of problematic moral or spiritual content.

 Films rated F are those that I think should be avoided across the board by just about everyone, either because of a total dearth of artistic-entertainment value or because of serious moral-spiritual problems.
 The F rating isn’t nuanced by pluses and minuses; unacceptable films are simply unacceptable, period.

-See other films rated B >
+See other films with this rating >